Fescue Grass 101: What It Is and How To Grow It

 Although fescue lawns don’t require heavy maintenance, there are a few simple tasks you’ll need to complete in order to grow a healthy, full fescue lawn:

 Planted fescue seeds need a few weeks to mature before being mowed.
-Once they are given time to grow, most fescue lawns can be mowed when the grass is at four inches.
-Mowing your fescue lawn allows the fescue clumps to spread among your yard and promote a thick, full yard.
-When mowing, you should only cut about an inch off.
+Once they are given time to grow, most fescue lawns can be mowed when the grass is at 4 inches.
+For best results, don’t cut off more than a third of the grass blade length at any one time, and don’t mow fescue during periods of extreme drought or high summer heat.

-The best time to aerate a fescue lawn is during temperate fall or spring months.
+The best time to aerate a fescue lawn is during temperate fall or spring months when the grass is in its growth season.
+Dethatch first or use a core aeration machine to break up soil compaction.
 Fertilize your lawn after aeration to allow the fertilizer’s nutrients to penetrate the grass’ roots.

 Seeing Results

-It takes most fescue seeds 14 to 21 days to germinate and show signs of growth.
+It takes most fescue seeds 14 to 21 days to germinate and show signs of growth, though fine fescue tends to grow a bit quicker than tall fescue.
 Many factors affect the germination period, including the temperature, your soil’s oxygen level, and its watering schedule.
 Be patient with your fescue lawn, as it might require overseeding and a proper mowing for you to see a full, healthy lawn.

 Using Professional Lawn Care Services